rust-lang/docs.rs/crates/lib/docs_rs_rustwide/README.md

 refresh. `LocalOrRemote` uses an existing local image and only pulls when it is missing, which is useful for locally built images.
 Workspace initialization and refresh both purge stale build directories.
 Toolchain changes automatically purge incompatible caches.
+The intervals above match the production builder
+defaults: one day for workspace refreshes and one hour for toolchain updates.
-Maintenance checks the toolchain at most once per hour by default; the first maintenance call always checks for an update.
+Omitting either interval disables that automatic operation; omitting both makes `perform_maintenance` a no-op.
+A zero interval runs the corresponding operation on every maintenance call.
+When toolchain updates are enabled, the first call always checks for an update.
+Explicit `update_toolchain()` calls still work without an interval.

 ## Toolchain lifecycle